open-concord/standards/ui.md

     "err": code for error,
     "t": response type (same as request type),
     "c": type-dependent content,
-    "p": whether or not this data was requested (0 or 1) }
+}
 ```
 For additions and data changes: